Do You Need An HVAC Seasonal Tune-Up or Preventative Maintenance?

 - Cleaning The Exposed Parts Of Your HVAC System

 - Replacing Worn Out Air Filters

-A Closer Look At Seasonal Tune-UpsYou should be calling in your HVAC professional twice a year.
-This is in the early spring to check over your air conditioning components and in the early fall to check over your heating components.
-When your HVAC professional swings by for a tune-up, you can expect them to complete the following tasks:
+A Closer Look At Seasonal Tune-UpsYou should call in your HVAC professional twice a year.
+You should call in the early spring to check over your air conditioning parts.
+You should also call in the early fall to check over your heating parts.
+When your HVAC professional does a tune-up, they will do the following things:

 - Inspect Contacts, Wiring, Relays, Capacitors

 - Check Over Outdoor Compressor